cs480x-21c/final/process_book/ProcessBook.md

 Implementation
 ---
-Describe the intent and functionality of the interactive visualizations you implemented.
-Provide clear and well-referenced images showing the key design and interaction elements.

 For this project, we implemented a standard choropleth with each country shaded by its reported value for a week.
 Countries that had no reported data were left white.

 ![No Data](No_data.png)